Eviction of a tenant with no right to rent

 Only advisers authorised by the Office of the Immigration Services Commissioner are allowed to provide advice on immigration matters, such as obtaining leave to enter and remain in the UK, or challenging a decision of the Home Office.

-The Joint Council for the Welfare of Immigrants (JCWI) runs a free and confidential Helpline for undocumented migrants on Mondays, Tuesdays and Thursdays, from 10am to 1pm, on 0207 553 7470.
-It is specifically aimed at people who are unsure about their immigration status and require specialist immigration advice on whether they can obtain permission to rent from the Home Office, the strength of their claim to regularise their status in the UK, and how to take their case further.
+The Joint Council for the Welfare of Immigrants (JCWI) runs a free and confidential Irregular Migrants Helpline.
+It is aimed at people who are unsure about their immigration status and require specialist immigration advice.